 - Central Location

 People want to live close to jobs, shopping, and other community centers.
 And as an investor, you can give yourself the best chance of success by buying properties where people want to live.
 Ocala is an ideal community for a variety of different populations: In addition to being a short drive away from two major tourist destinations, it offers two nationally recognized hospitals, a wide array of manufacturers, a thriving culinary scene and plenty of family-friendly activities.

 - Favorable Tax Climate

 States and cities all have their own tax regulations–some (much) higher than others.
 Properties in areas with a high tax burden, such as having a state income tax and high property taxes, negatively impact investors as they reduce the investor’s annual income, so there are lower yields in these higher-taxed states.
 The state of Florida has no income tax and very low property taxes.
 The property tax rate in Florida is approximately 1% of the property value.

 - High Demand for Rental Properties

-More and more people and businesses are seeing the benefits of living and investing in Ocala, Florida.
+More and more people and businesses are seeing the benefits of purchasing an Ocala investment property.
 A a result we’ve reached a point where household formation and new residents moving to the area is higher than construction starts, which means we have a high demand for rental properties.
 Some families moving to the area prefer to rent first, while they get to know their new town.
 Others are ready to make the move to home ownership–but our population increase is higher than new construction starts, so these families continue to rent due to inventory restrictions.

 - A Rising Population